 Results

-To predict dog-mediated human rabies deaths in Bangladesh from 2023 to 2030, we used a number of time-series forecasting models using reported cases in the near past, with MDV and ARV taken into account as explanatory variables.
+To predict dog-mediated human rabies deaths in Bangladesh from 2023 to 2032, we used several time-series forecasting models using reported cases in the near past, with MDV and ARV took into account as explanatory variables.
 Currently, few if any detailed studies into the forecasting of human rabies in Bangladesh have been published.

 MDV, PEP, and human rabies

 We subjected 12 years (2011–2022) of MDV data maintained at the DGHS of Bangladesh.
-During this period, MDV was scaled up for at least one rounds (conduct MDV at least once in a year) in all 64 districts of the country, and three rounds of MDV were scaled up in whole two districts, namely, Gaibandha and Sirajganj and three other areas, namely, Cox’s Bazar district municipality, Satkhira Sadar sub-district, and Sreepur sub-district of Bangladesh.
+During this period, MDV was scaled up for at least one round (conduct MDV at least once a year) in all 64 districts of the country, and three rounds of MDV were scaled up in whole two districts, namely, Gaibandha and Sirajganj and three other areas, namely, Cox’s Bazar district municipality, Satkhira Sadar sub-district, and Sreepur sub-district of Bangladesh.
 From 2011 onward, an upward trend of MDV was found, and the highest number of dogs was vaccinated in 2019 (n = 625,208) (Fig. 1, Supplementary Fig. 1).
 Under the MDV campaign, out of an estimated 3,096,086 dogs, an estimated 81% (95% CI: 81.36-81.44) have been vaccinated.
-The average dog population density in Bangladesh is 12 dog/km2 (95% CI 2.3, 22.2), and the human:dog ratio is 97 (95% CI 51, 179) (Fig. 2).
+The average dog population density in Bangladesh is 12 dog/km2 (95% CI 2.3, 22.2), and the human: dog ratio is 97 (95% CI 51, 179) (Fig. 2).
 From 2011 to 2022, a total of 257,3827 doses of ARV used to manage the animal bite cases at NRPCC, BITID and DRPCCs of Bangladesh with an average of 214,485 doses ARV used each year (Fig. 3).
 In total, 745 cases of human rabies were reported in Bangladesh between 2011 and 2022, with an average of five cases recorded monthly (0.004 cases per 100,000 population) and sixty-two cases recorded annually (0.04 cases per 100,000 population).
 The highest number of cases was seen in 2018 (20 cases, 5.5 cases per 10 million population).
 The districts in the middle of the country saw the highest number of cases (Fig. 4).
-We also found an increasing trends of ARV utilization and dog vaccination and a decreasing trend of human rabies cases in Bangladesh from 2011–2022 (Supplementary Fig. 1).
+We also found an increasing trend in ARV utilization and dog vaccination and a decreasing trend of human rabies cases in Bangladesh from 2011–2022 (Supplementary Fig. 1).

-In Spearman rank correlation coefficients, we found as association between animal bites incidence and ARV utilization (Figure 1) where dog bites (r = 0.865, p<0.05), bites with other animals (r = 0.909, p<0.05), and total bites (r = 0.996, p<0.05) were strong and positively correlated with the ARV (Supplementary Fig. 1).
+In Spearman rank correlation coefficients, we found an association between animal bites incidence and ARV utilization (Figure 1) where dog bites (r = 0.865, p<0.05), bites with other animals (r = 0.909, p<0.05), and total bites (r = 0.996, p<0.05) were strong and positively correlated with the ARV (Supplementary Fig. 1).

 Two main clusters were revealed by the dendrogram (Fig. 5).
 The first strong cluster is displayed by the left main branch.
 This cluster exposed strong to moderate positive correlations between three variables (dog rabies vaccination, human rabies vaccination, and the year in which the vaccinations occurred).
-We have found strong positive correlations between year of vaccination and human vaccine.
-Moderate positive correlations have been found between human rabies vaccine and dog rabies vaccine.
-Dog rabies vaccination and year of vaccination show week positive correlations.
+We have found strong positive correlations between years of vaccination and human vaccine.
+Moderate positive correlations have been found between the human rabies vaccine and the dog rabies vaccine.
+Dog rabies vaccination and year of vaccination show weak positive correlations.
 The next main cluster is the right main branch, in which there were moderate negative correlations for mortality.
 Mortality and human rabies vaccination have a moderate negative correlation.
 Year of vaccination and dog rabies vaccinations were found to have a weaker negative correlation.

 Phylogenetic tree